Copyright© Thomas Imo/photothek.net

 Other areas of cooperation

-In addition to the activities within the core areas mentioned, Germany is also active in Ethiopia in the field of environmental protection and sustainable natural resource management.
+Beyond the core areas mentioned above, Germany is also active in Ethiopia in the field of environmental protection and the sustainable use of natural resources.